Kader Nouni: Early life

 Nouni was born to Algerian-French immigrants on 23 February 1976.
 He grew up in the Haut Vernet quarter of Perpignan, in southern France.
-Nouni and his elder brother, Miloud, were raised in public housing by a single mother; his father died when he was two.
+Nouni and his older brother were raised in public housing by a single mother after his father died when he was two.

-Basketball was an early interest, but Nouni and his brother additionally took up tennis after Frenchman Yannick Noah's victory at the 1983 French Open.
-Costs associated with tennis (lessons, court rental, etc.) meant Nouni needed to work from a young age; by age nine, he would string rackets, sweep the court lines, and do other jobs at a local tennis club.
-Local tournaments began to hire him to officiate adult matches from age 12.
+Nouni and his brother took up tennis in the wake of Frenchman Yannick Noah's victory at the 1983 French Open.
+Costs associated with tennis (lessons, court rental, etc.) meant Nouni needed to work from a young age; by age nine, he strung rackets, swept the court lines, and did other jobs at a local tennis club.
+Local tournaments hired him to officiate adult matches from age 12.
 Nouni recalled that despite his youth, early on he got positive feedback from players for his umpiring skills.
-Nouni developed his trademark deep voice by his mid-teens; he recalled an incident when a girlfriend's father disbelieved over the phone that he was only sixteen.
+Nouni developed his trademark deep voice by his mid-teens; he recalled an incident when a girlfriend's father did not believe that he was only sixteen because of his voice over the phone.